AlaskaAirlines/auro-flight/demo/demo.md

 ## Accessibility

 The `<auro-flight>` custom element is accessible by screen readers by default.
-Due to the style of content within, while this is accessible, it's up to the user of the element if this information is useable and/or necessary for a screen reader experience.
-If this element is being used for illustrative purposes and the details of the flight are outlined in greater detail outside the scope of this element, it is recommended that the `ariaHidden` attribute be used.
+Due to the style of content within, while this is accessible, it's up to the user of the element to determine if information is useable and/or necessary for a screen reader experience.
+If this element is being used for illustrative purposes and the details of the flight are outlined in greater detail outside the scope of this element, `aria-hidden='true'` is recommended.

 ## SEO